abr-098/Showcase/JenkinsMCP.md

 # Jenkins Server MCP

+I have created an extended MCP with much better tools for Infra Automation (vide-coding)

 A Model Context Protocol (MCP) server that provides tools for interacting with Jenkins CI/CD servers.
 This server enables AI assistants to check build statuses, trigger builds, retrieve build logs, and execute Ansible ad-hoc commands through a standardized interface.

 ## Installation